Which chronic illnesses can lead to depression?

 How is pain related to depression?

 Clinical depression causes many physical symptoms, including physical pain.
 The mind controls the body, and a person's emotions can have an impact on the body's major functions.
 Pain associated with depression can range from unexplained headaches to neck pain to abdominal pain.

 Why does depression complicate sex?

 Both depression and some depression medications can cause sexual problems.
 Depression has a tendency to reduce the sex drive and affect personal relationships.
-On top of that, depression medications have been shown to also reduce libido.
+On top of that, some depression medications have been shown to also reduce libido or sexual functioning.

 For in-depth information, see WebMD's Depression and Sex.

 Insomnia (trouble falling asleep or staying asleep) is a major symptom of depression.
 The inability to get a good night's sleep can have serious consequences on the human body.
 This is especially true if someone already has other depression symptoms such as fatigue and low energy.

 Someone who suffers from insomnia for a long period of time should be checked for other symptoms of depression.
 Sleep medications are sometimes prescribed for people suffering from depression and insomnia.
 Excessive sleeping or sleepiness may also be a symptom of depression.

 For in-depth information, see WebMD's Sleep and Depression.